Skip to content

 The Supply module models continuously-available resources that other aggregates depend on: photon beam, FEL pulses, neutrons, ion beam, liquid nitrogen, liquid helium, compressed air, cooling water, chilled water, electrical power, process gases, vacuum, compute pool.
 Operators register a Supply, then mark its availability as observations and incidents arrive.
 A Supply is the resource itself; the physical infrastructure delivering it (gas cabinets, compressors, mass-flow controllers, manifolds) stays modeled as Assets in the Equipment module.

-The aggregate is intentionally slim: identity plus a typed (scope, kind, name) address plus a single status field driving the FSM.
+The aggregate is intentionally slim: identity plus a typed (facility_code, containing_asset_id, kind, name) address plus a single status field driving the FSM.
 Per-transition audit metadata (reason, trigger, timestamps) lives only on events; the projection denormalises the latest transition for at-a-glance queries.

 Out of scope